jasalt/wp-http-eval/README.md

 After activating the plugin, setup token in `wp-config.php` with `define('WP_HTTP_EVAL_TOKEN', 'secret123');`.

+To enable the admin dashboard widget for evaluating Phel code, also add:
+`define('WP_HTTP_EVAL_WIDGET', true);`

+The widget provides a convenient interface for administrators to evaluate Phel expressions directly from the WordPress dashboard, with support for Ctrl+Enter keyboard shortcut.

 ## Development container setup

 Start a bare bones WordPress installation with the plugin installed by running `docker compose up` in this directory.